UniCT-ARSLab/LWN-Simulator/README.md

 make build
 ```

-Finally, there are two mode to start the simulator:
+Finally, there are two modes to start the simulator:
 * from source (without building the source)
 ```bash
 make run
 ```
-* from the builded binary
+* from the built binary
 ```bash
 make run-release
 ```